algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications/functionalSpecifications.md

 6. Technical Requirements:

     * Ensure the web interface is **compatible** with modern **web browsers** and responsive to different screen sizes.
-    * Optimize performance to handle complex FPGA designs and real-time signal propagation simulations.
+    * Optimize performance to handle complex FPGA designs.
     * **If share on the web**, implement security measures to protect user data and ensure the integrity of the simulation environment.

 <br>